CharOConnell/chateaux-of-brittany/README.md

 ### Features Left to Implement
 - Allowing users to make reviews directly from the website
+- Extra details about each castle to be retrieved from the Google Maps API
+- To have a special marker on the map when it is clicked so you know which castle was clicked for that information to have been produced
+- To have the maps update the search results as you scroll around Brittany

 ## Technologies Used
 - HTML